khawajafarooq/StylingLabel/README.md

-## StylingAPI
+## Styling Label
-Styling API for UILabel in swift
+A protocol oriented API written in swift for styling UILabel.

 ### Compatibility
 Verified that this repository's code works in XCode 9 with Swift 4